 You have searched the MLS and been to 100 open houses.
 You have seen every floor plan available in the neighborhoods you want.
 You even do the extensive research to make sure you are being offered the best price for the home.
 These are great and effective ways in going about your next home purchase, however none of these options are more rewarding then having the home built exactly the way you want it.
 Construction loans will be something you will want to explore.

-A Construction loan will give you the funds you need to build your home, the way it was intended to be, exactly the way you want it.
+Construction loans offer you the option to get the financing you need for the construction of your new home.
+Now you can design it the way it was intended to be, exactly the way you want it.
 From initial builder plans, to purchasing the land lot, there are many steps in the Construction loan process that you need to pay attention to.

 After the construction loan, you will get your permanent financing issued.
 This usually is a onetime close, where you do not have to go through the pre-qualification process again, and pay another set of closing costs.